NickG-Math/Mackey/Doc.md

  * <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a>, a header only library for matrix manipulation.
 I've tested the code with Eigen 3.3.7 though newer versions shouldn't break compatibility.

 Optionally:
- * For improved performance you can use the Intel MKL with Eigen and further combine with OpenMP for multithreading.
  * For serialization there is integrated support of the <a href="https://uscilab.github.io/cereal">cereal</a> library.
  * To draw the multiplication graphs you can use <a href="https://www.graphviz.org">Graphviz</a>.